"Haven't Got Time." "That'll be £830,000, cash or card?"

 £830,000

-In the light of these findings, perhaps it's time to have a conversation, so that you too can convert the high cost of negativity into profits, cost-effectively.
+Let's say your company is much better off than this mean average in cold statistics would suggest, and you're only losing half that amount.
+That's still £415,000 every year.
+In the light of these findings, perhaps it's time to have a conversation, so that you too can convert the high price of negativity into profit, cost-effectively.